dotnet/docs-mobile/docs/ios/app-fundamentals/images-icons/alternate-app-icons.md

 ---
-title: "Alternate App Icons in .NET for iOS and tvOS"
+title: "Alternate app icons in .NET for iOS and tvOS"
 description: "This document describes how to use alternate app icons.
 It discusses how to add these icons to a .NET for iOS or tvOS project, and how to manage the app's icon programmatically." ms.date: 10/29/2024
 ---

-# Alternate App Icons in .NET for iOS and tvOS
+# Alternate app icons in .NET for iOS and tvOS

-_This article covers using alternate app icons in .NET for iOS and tvOS._

 Apple has several [UIApplication][2] APIs that allow an app to manage its icon: